juergenweb/FrontendComments/README.md

 ## Highlights / Features
 * Easy integration: Only 1 line of code inside a template is necessary to render the comments + form on the frontend
-* Possibility to use multiple comment fields in one template (if necessary)
+* Possibility to use multiple comment fields in one template
 * Easy to overwrite global module settings inside the template (possibility to use one comment field with different configuration settings in different templates)
 * Enable/disable star rating
 * Enable/disable rating of comments (like/dislike)